nherbaut/streaming-sniffer-api/README.md

 1. Get the latest extension release from [The release webpage](https://github.com/nherbaut/streaming-sniffer-api/releases/tag/0.0.1)
 2. Download the crx file
 3. Open the [extension page](chrome://extensions/) on chrome by typing the following address in a new tab: chrome://extensions/
+4. Switch to developer mode by flipping the switch on the up-right corner of the extension page
 4. drag and drop the crx file the extension page
 5. accept the installation
 6. go to youtube.com